visualizevalue/black-check/WHITEPAPER.md

 ### Origins

-Checks Originals (`0x036721e5A769Cc48B3189EFbb9ccE4471E8A48B1`) and Checks Editions (`0x34eEBEE6942d8Def3c125458D1a86e0A897fd6f9`) are generative art projects by VisualizeValue that have become significant cultural artifacts in the NFT space.
+Checks Originals (`0x036721e5A769Cc48B3189EFbb9ccE4471E8A48B1`) and Checks Editions (`0x34eEBEE6942d8Def3c125458D1a86e0A897fd6f9`) are generative art projects by Visualize Value that have become significant cultural artifacts in the NFT space.
 Over the past three years, the Checks ecosystem has traded over **94,000 ETH**, demonstrating sustained community engagement and cultural relevance.

 ### The Checks Mechanism